skip to Main Content

 share

-Reading time: 12 mins
+Reading time: 22 mins

 WHY UPPER-WORLD?

-In terms of what the Upper-World looks like, it is important to bear in mind that shamanic reality, in its raw form, is as strange as quantum reality (in some ways, it is quantum reality).
-Our human brains simply are not equipped to perceive it, understand it, and process it as it “really” is.
-So, to make any kind of sense of what we are perceiving, we have to fashion what is there into some kind of imagery, symbols and metaphors that we can relate to.
-In his second book, ‘Cave and Cosmos’, Michael Harner in his research found that:
+In terms of what the Upper-World looks like, it is important to bear in mind that, in its raw form, shamanic reality is as strange a place as the quantum realm.
+Our human brains are simply not equipped to perceive, understand, and process it as it “really” is.
+So, to make any kind of sense of it, we have to fashion what is there into imagery, symbols, and metaphors that we can relate to.
+In his second book, Cave and Cosmos, the anthropologist and founder of Core Shamanism, Michael Harner, says that:

 Although people experience the same themes in the Upper-World, they clothe their experience in different images.